SoSly/RiverTale/docs/features/rivers/Rivers Feature Concept.md

 - **Hydrological simulation**: We don't model rainfall, evaporation, or seasonal flow.
 Rivers exist because terrain density says so, not because we simulated a water cycle.

-- **Perfect accumulation**: If upstream cell count is expensive to propagate, width can derive from density or distance-to-ocean instead.
+- **Perfect accumulation**: If upstream region count is expensive to propagate, width can derive from density or distance-to-ocean instead.
 The player experience is "rivers widen toward the coast," not "rivers widen by exactly the volume of their tributaries."

 - **Dynamic rivers**: Rivers don't change after generation.
 No erosion, no course changes, no flooding.
 The river network is baked into terrain.